Here is the link

 When you crack your knuckles, the joints loosen and have more mobility for a short period.
 This perceived positive feeling may be why some people become habitual knuckle crackers.
 The movement also offers a sort of therapeutic release.
 Chronic knuckle crackers may come to regard the habit as a form of stress relief.

 If you crack your knuckles, there aren’t any serious health effects to worry about.
 The habit won’t lead to arthritis, though it may affect hand grip strength.
-There are no significant benefits to cracking your knuckles and there is a possibility that it could cause injury or damage to your joints and ligaments over time.
+There are no significant benefits.